teracyhq-incubator/teracy-dev-k8s/docs/how-to-install-kubectl-helm.md

 $ source $HOME/.bash_profile
 ```

-## <a name="kubectl_windows"></a>Windows
+## <a name="kubectl_windows"></a>Installing / Unistalling kubectl on Windows

 Requirement: **Open `git-bash` with `Run as Administrator`**.

-### Install
+### Installing kubectl on Windows

-- Latest version:
+- Install the latest version:

-	+ follow the official documentation at https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-windows.
+	+ Follow the official documentation at https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-windows.

-- Downgrading or upgrading version:
+- Upgrade kubectl to the newer version:

-	+ to upgrade

 	```
 	$ choco upgrade kubernetes-cli -y
 	```

-	+ to downgrade
+- Downgrade into an older version, for example, version 1.11:

 	```
 	$ choco install kubernetes-cli --version 1.11 -y --allow-downgrade